 Backcountry hiking trips are inherently risky.
 While the risk of a trip is part of what makes it an exciting adventure, you must be entirely respectful of the risk that such a trip poses.
 It is important that you are confident in your hiking ability.

 Due to the physical nature of this trip, we highly recommend that you engage in regular exercise for at least three months prior to departure to ensure preparedness.
 For this trip you should be exercising 3-5 times a week.
-Because your trip requires a 7-mile (Rim to River) or 14-mile (Rim to Rim) hike into the Grand Canyon and a 10-mile hike out of the Grand Canyon, you need to be particularly diligent in your training work out.
-The best way to get ready for a hike in the Grand Canyon is to combine cardiovascular (aerobic) exercise, strength training and hiking.
+The best way to get ready is to combine cardiovascular (aerobic) exercise, strength training and hiking.
 Walking or slow jogging is not enough.
 More strenuous activity such as lengthy hikes on inclines, running or cycling is required.
 Running and exercising on elliptical machines and stair steppers are also great ways to increase your endurance and strengthen your legs at the same time.
-While hiking, it is helpful to carry a weighted daypack and wear the same footwear that you will be using for your Grand Canyon hike.
-Please refer to the document “Training for your Grand Canyon Hiker Trip.”
+While hiking, it is helpful to carry a weighted daypack and wear the same footwear that you will be using for your trip.
 Check with your doctor prior to beginning any exercise program to be sure you are medically safe to participate.
 Starting an exercise program that is more strenuous than you are ready for may result in injury or risk exacerbating existing health conditions.
 Getting in shape will certainly add to your enjoyment of the trip